// basilisk — alpha

 Runtime required None Node.js Python None None

-Plugin system WASM Python hooks Planned
+Plugin system WASM (planned) Python hooks Planned

 Full LSP (completions, hover, goto) Pylance only Basic Basic